Newton Abbot (UK Parliament constituency)

-Newton Abbot is a constituency in Devon represented in the House of Commons of the UK Parliament since its 2010 creation by Anne Marie Morris, a Conservative.
+Newton Abbot is a constituency in Devon represented in the House of Commons of the UK Parliament since 2024 by Martin Wrigley of the Liberal Democrats.
+It was previously represented since its 2010 creation by Anne Marie Morris, a Conservative.

 History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies proposing to create this constituency for the 2010 general election which increased the number of seats in the county from eleven to twelve.

 It replaced the southern part of the former Teignbridge seat, including the town of Newton Abbot itself, as well as Dawlish and Teignmouth.
-Nominally the 2010 results was a gain of the seat (LD-Conservative) on a swing of 5.8%.
-Teignbridge's other successor saw a very similar 6% swing with a much larger margin for the same winning party in Central Devon in the 2010 election.
+Nominally, the 2010 result was a gain of the seat (LD-Conservative) on a swing of 5.8%.
+Teignbridge's other successor saw a very similar 6% swing, with a much larger margin for the same winning party in Central Devon at the 2010 election.